pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

 ## [](#cluster-resources)Cluster resources creation

-Now the fencing is working, we can add all other resources and constraints all together in the same time.
+Now that the fencing is working, we can add all other resources and constraints all together in the same time.

 Create a new offline CIB: